Here at the Cafe we don’t wish dried out chicken breast on anyone – even the people who leave a single star vote on our recipes.

 After 3 minutes step back up to the skillet and gently lift the chicken.

-Hopefully you’re rewarded with a golden brown crust.
+Hopefully you are rewarded with a golden brown crust.
 If not, set it back down in the pan and give it another minute to brown before checking again.
 Turn the chicken breast over and follow the same steps to brown the other side.

 Step 6: Remove Chicken Breast from Skillet

 Now that you have the steps…give them a try in your skillet!
-And, if you need more info be sure to check out the videos.
-Cheers!
+You got this!

 SAVE THIS PAN-FRIED CHICKEN BREAST TO YOUR “COOKING” PINTEREST BOARD